-The origins: Esquerra, the catalyst of Catalan republican movement
+The origins: Esquerra, the catalyst of the Catalan republican movement

-Esquerra Republicana is a left-wing party which defends the independence of the Catalan nation and social justice.
-Founded in 1931, throughout its more than 80 years of history it has experienced very different fortunes in parallel to the recent history of Catalonia and the whole of the Catalan Lands, or Països Catalans (Catalonia, Northern Catalonia, Valencia Region, Balearic Islands and the Western Strip).
+Esquerra Republicana is a progressive party which defends the independence of the Catalan nation and social justice.
+Founded in 1931, throughout its more than 80 years of history it has experienced very different fortunes in parallel to the recent history of Catalonia and the whole of the Catalan-speaking lands (Catalonia, Northern Catalonia, Valencia Region, Balearic Islands and the Western Strip).

 The origins of Esquerra Republicana lie in the republican and federal movement of the late 19th and early 20th centuries.
 The way in which Catalan society transformed in the 19th century as a result of the Industrial Revolution caused the appearance of the first democratic and republican progressist and federalist social movements.
 At the same time, the Renaissance cultural and literary movement of the early 19th century started the development of a national awareness closely followed by European Romanticism.
 Politically, the federal republican Congress in 1883 and the establishment of the Bases of Manresa in 1892 were the first two Catalan political movements with clearly nationalist intentions.

 In March 1931, at the end of Primo de Rivera’s dictatorship, Esquerra Republicana de Catalunya (ERC) appeared as a confluence of the nationalist and left-wing sectors aiming to form a common front against a Spanish state contrary to the interests of the Catalan popular classes and blocked in the past.
 The new party presided by Francesc Macià resulted from the union of Estat Català, the Partit Republicà Català and the group Opinió, and played a central role in the establishment of the Republic in Catalonia and Spain.